aigdonia/cheatsheet/README.md

-# cheatsheet
+# cheatsheets

-List of cheatsheets I occasionally use
+I occasionally use these cheatsheets